YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Permits more than 32,767 udpating processes to concurrently the replication instance file and database file(s).
 The default (-noqdbrundown) permits up to 32,767 concurrent updating processes to access a database file or a replication instance file.

 This permission is effected by the QDBRUNDOWN flags in database file headers and in replication instance files.
-When an open database file or replication instance file with QDBRUNDOWN set is first concurrently accessed by more than 32,767 processes, YottaDB/GT.M:
+When an open database file or replication instance file with QDBRUNDOWN set is first concurrently accessed by more than 32,767 processes, YottaDB:

 * logs a NOMORESEMCNT message in the system log, and
 * stops counting the number of attached processes.
-This means that YottaDB/GT.M cannot recognize when the number of attached processes reaches zero (0) in order to release the corresponding shared resources, and therefore requires explicit manual clean up of resources for an orderly shutdown.
+This means that YottaDB cannot recognize when the number of attached processes reaches zero (0) in order to release the corresponding shared resources, and therefore requires explicit manual clean up of resources for an orderly shutdown.

-Except in application configurations that require it, YottaDB/FIS recommends not setting QDBRUNDOWN.
-Not setting QDBRUNDOWN allows YottaDB/GT.M to clean up resources, instead of putting the burden on the operational procedures.
-Where YottaDB/GT.M cannot perform an orderly shutdown, an explicit, clean shutdown must be performed as follows:
+Except in application configurations that require it, YottaDB recommends not setting QDBRUNDOWN.
+Not setting QDBRUNDOWN allows YottaDB to clean up resources, instead of putting the burden on the operational procedures.
+Where YottaDB cannot perform an orderly shutdown, an explicit, clean shutdown must be performed as follows:

 * Replicated instances require a mupip journal -rollback -backward "*" executed after the mupip replicate -source -shutdown command (remember that even instances receiving a replication stream have one or more Source Servers).
 * Database files that are journaled but not part of a replication instance require a mupip journal -recover -backward command.